izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/installation.rst

 Installation
 ------------

-To use iziswap-sk, first install it using pip:
+To use iZiSwap-sdk, first install it using pip:

 .. code-block:: console